 Pet Partners has long supported the benefits of animal-assisted interventions for students and in classrooms.
 We’re always seeking opportunities to bring these benefits to more classrooms and provide more students with the effects of the human-animal bond.

-In October 2021, we partnered with The Pet Care Trust, a nonprofit organization whose mission is to enhance students’ educational and personal development through interaction with pets in their classrooms, in launching the Dogs in the Classroom program.
+For the last several years we have partnered with The Pet Care Trust, a nonprofit organization whose mission is to enhance students’ educational and personal development through interaction with pets in their classrooms, in providing the Dogs in the Classroom program.

-The pilot program will provide interactions with registered therapy dog teams in approximately 100 classrooms in select markets across the country, helping more students experience the benefits of the human-animal bond.
-The pilot, which is running through the 2021-22 school year, will allow the program to prepare for expansion to more classrooms in future school years.
+The program provides interactions with registered therapy dog teams in classrooms across the country, helping more students experience the benefits of the human-animal bond.

 Teachers who are interested in taking part in Dogs in the Classroom are encouraged to establish goals for their work with therapy animals.
 There are several areas to focus on in setting goals: